Jorres/calendar-bot/README.md

 ## Calendar bot

-This is a fairly simple project.
+This is a fairly simple project

 #### Prerequisites

-- Ensure you have `go` installed, tested on 1.19
+- Ensure you have `go` >= 1.19 installed
-- `go mod tidy` will install dependencies
+- Run `go mod tidy` to install dependencies

 #### Running tests